-- Grade level administrators will monitor student tardies and intervene following the below standards in an effort to improve attendance patterns. - o 4 Tardies in One Trimester Conversation with Administrator, Note Home to Family - o 8 Tardies in One Trimester Lunchtime Detention Assigned - 12 Tardies in One Trimester Additional Lunchtime Detention Assigned, Meeting with Administrator/Family - o 16 Tardies in One Trimester 2 Additional Lunchtime Detentions, Meeting with Administrator/Family - Teachers will notify parents when a student's tardies are affecting his/her/their performance in class and will reflect tardiness on the report card.
-Tardiness may affect a student's overall grade in the class.
+- Grade level administrators will monitor student tardies and intervene following the below standards in an effort to improve attendance patterns. - o 5 Tardies in One Trimester Conversation with Administrator, Note Home to Family - o 10 Tardies in One Trimester Lunchtime Detention / Community Service Assigned - 15 Tardies in One Trimester Additional Lunchtime Detention / Community Service Assigned, Meeting with Administrator/Family - o 20 Tardies in One Trimester 2 Additional Lunchtime Detentions / Community Service, Meeting with Administrator/Family - Teachers will notify parents when a student's tardies are affecting their performance in class and will reflect tardiness on the report card.